acato-plugins/branded-social-images/readme.txt

 = 1.0.13 =
 * fixed: showing debug information leaves image cache in locked state, preventing (re-)generation of image.
+* improved: interface will now scale on small displays.
+* changed: for new posts, title is automatically filled based on '{title} - {blogname}'.
+* changed: overhaul of javascript and style.
+* added: @developers; For debugging, set BSI_UNMINIFIED to true.
+Script and style will be more readable.

 = 1.0.12 =
 * added: interface now recognises RankMath image selection